-- · Inspect sensor mounting. - · Verify sensor calibration on level pad. - Follow the corrective action listed on decal 1702265 located near the red knob of the machine. - Inspect machine hydraulics.
-Refer to Holding Valve Checks in Section 5 - Hydraulics.
+- · Inspect sensor mounting.

+- · Verify sensor calibration on level pad.

+- Follow the corrective action listed on decal 1702265 located near the red knob of the machine.

+- Inspect machine hydraulics.

 Forward Stability Concern Message

 2/5 UMS SENSOR FORWARD LIMIT REACHED

 When the upright angle relative to the turntable is less than -4.0° for longer than 1.5 seconds, the ground control boom malfunction indicator lamp, the platform malfunction indicator lamp, and platform alarm will light/sound continually and a fault will be raised.
 The light/alarm signal will stop only when the upright angle reaches values greater than -3.0° for 2 seconds.